Overview

 Strollers for Running and Walking

-If you are a runner or walk often and continue that after your baby arrives, you may want to consider a stroller designed for jogging or walking.
+If you are a runner or walk often and continue that after your baby arrives, consider a stroller designed for jogging or walking.
 Some strollers will be more challenging to run or walk with than others.
 Strollers or joggers designed for this typically have two larger wheels in the back and one wheel in the front.
 I was gifted a Bob stroller when I was pregnant with my son (thanks to a very generous person who bought it off my baby registry).
-It is a big stroller, and it isn’t cheap, but it is amazing for running and walking.
+It is a big stroller that isn’t cheap but fantastic for running and walking.
 I used it every day with both of my children.
-Taking your baby out for a walk gets them fresh air and exposes them to new sights, smells, and sounds while you get all of the benefits of being active.
+Taking your baby out for a walk gets them fresh air and exposes them to new sights, smells, and sounds while you get all the benefits of being active.

 Thank you to the amazing companies that have supported this episode.